 - All lotions are made of oil and water (or a water soluble substance like aloe) held together by an emulsifier, something that keeps the oil and the water blended.
 Just like when you make a salad dressing, oil and water will separate without an emulsifier; they need something to suspend them, either as oil droplets in the water, or water droplets in the oil.
 An emulsifier is usually a lab-manufactured chemical.
-Some newer ones are plant-based and biodegradable, but many, including one called “emulsifying wax” are ethoxylated, a process that uses and sheds some very unhealthy chemicals like 1,4-dioxane.
+Some newer ones are plant-based and biodegradable, but many, including one called “emulsifying wax” are ethoxylated, a process that uses the known carcinogen ethylene oxide and sheds some very unhealthy chemicals like 1,4-dioxane.

 - Most lotions are about 65% water.
 Because there is water in the product, it must be preserved, as bacteria and mold will grow in water over time without preservation.
 While preservatives in natural beauty products are improving (not many green brands use parabens anymore), no preservative system is perfect, and some are allergenic.

 - Many lotions contain “fragrance”, which is an ingredient that can contain hundreds of ingredients, without disclosing the specifics.
 Many fragrance ingredients are allergenic, and some contain phthalates to stabilize the scent.